Residential Construction Training Series:

 *Building and Energy codes referenced in the programs include the International Residential Code; the International Energy Conservation Code; ASHRAE 62.2 Standard for Residential Ventilation; and the ASTM E-1465 Standard for radon preventive construction techniques.

-Continuing Education Credits: Live programs will be pre-approved for: AIA Members, Codes Officials, BPI certified professionals, Engineers, Realtors, and Registered Radon Professionals.
+Continuing Education Credits: Live programs have been pre-approved for: AIA Members, Codes Officials, BPI certified professionals, Engineers, Realtors, and Registered Radon Professionals.

 Building an IAQ Healthy Home: Foundations